Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the

 Melanin is deposited near the surface of the skin.
 It absorbs dangerous ultraviolet rays from the sun, preventing the UV light from traveling deeper into the skin.
-Ultraviolet light can cause DNA damage in cells and skin cancer, so melanin is an extremely important molecule.
+Ultraviolet light can cause DNA damage in cells as well as skin cancer, so melanin is an extremely important molecule.
 As noted below, however, it doesn't absorb all of the dangerous radiation that strikes our body.
 We still need to take precautions to prevent skin damage from sunlight, whatever the color of our skin.

 When light-colored skin is exposed to intense sunlight, it responds by making more melanin than usual.
 The extra melanin provides additional (but not complete) protection from UV damage and gives the skin a tanned appearance.
 Although a tan is often considered to be desirable, it's an indication that the skin has been under stress from sunlight exposure.